wernerglinka/ms-start-docs/src/sections/text.md

       header: "h1"
       subtitle: "Simple Text Display"
       prose: |-
-        A section component that renders a prefix, title, subtitle, body text and optional links.
-The body text, prose, can be formatted with markdown and the links may be styled as either a simple text link or a button.
-By using the section containerFields, this section can solve several requirements.
-For example the home page of this site uses this section as a page banner, displaying the site title and a subtitle with a background image and the text being set to light.
+        This section component serves as a versatile text rendering tool, capable of displaying a prefix, title, subtitle, body text, and optional links.
+Notably, the body text can be conveniently formatted using Markdown.
+Furthermore, you have the flexibility to style the links either as straightforward text links or as buttons, adding a touch of customization to your content.

+        Thanks to the section's `containerFields`, it offers an elegant solution to address various requirements.
+To illustrate, consider the homepage of this website, where this section seamlessly serves as a page banner.
+Here, it shows the site title and a subtitle against a captivating background image.
+Moreover, the text is set to a light color scheme, enhancing the overall visual appeal.
     hasCtas: false
     ctas:
       - url: ""